<< Click to Display Table of Contents >>

-In the main menu Server -> User permissions dialog, user credentials for different items (Jobs, Tasks, Triggers, Notifications, Client settings, Server settings, Time exceptions, User administration and Log) are handled.
+In the main menu Server > Main settings > User permissions dialog, user credentials for different items (Jobs, Tasks, Triggers, Notifications, Client settings, Server settings, Time exceptions, User administration and Log) are handled.

-VisualCron uses an internal system for authenticating and giving permissions to different objects within VisualCron.
+VisualCron uses an internal system for authentication and granting permissions to different objects within VisualCron.
 The internal system can be extended with users or groups from Active directory to provide a more seamless login.

-A user is a set of username and password.
+A user is a set of user name and password.
 A user can belong to one or more groups.
 The actual permissions is located in the group.
 By default, there is a "Administrators" group which can do everything.
-You can create your own groups to control in rights in detail for the users that belong to that group.
+You can create your own group in order to manage detailed user permissions for this group.

 By default the internal system is used.
-To enable Active Directory support you need to enter Server settings->Users/Logon.
+To enable Active Directory support you need to enter Users/Logon settings.